nastra/AlgorithmsPartI-Princeton/README.md

 Week 5 - KdTree
 ---------------
- - **PointSET.java** - A set of points on a 2D Euclidian plane, some simple function like nearest and contains.
+ - **PointSET.java** - A set of points on a 2D Euclidian plane, some simple function like nearest neighbor search and range search using a brute force approach.
- - **kDTree.java** - Uses a 2d tree to more efficiently perform functions such as nearest and contains.
+ - **KdTree.java** - Uses a 2d tree to more efficiently perform functions such as nearest neighbor search and range search.